 If you love Twix chocolate bars as much as I do, you have to try my homemade Twix cookies!
 These gluten free shortbread cookies are topped with caramel and milk chocolate.

 Guys, this one is good.
 Really good.
-Twix easily tops my list of all-time favorite candy bars (although if I’m being honest, it’s a tie between Twix and Kit Kats).
+Twix easily tops my list of all-time favorite candy bars.
+Although if I’m being honest, it’s a tie between Twix and Kit Kats.
+But I digress.

-So when I sat down recently to brainstorm some cookie ideas for the blog, a gluten free Twix cookie came to mind instantly.
+When I sat down recently to brainstorm some cookie ideas, a gluten free Twix cookie recipe came to mind instantly.
 Matt can no longer have a real Twix bar due to the wheat, so these cookies are a great alternative!
 I couldn’t wait to put my recipe to the test.

 The cookie itself is a simple yet delicious gluten free shortbread cookie (very similar to my chocolate dipped shortbread cookie recipe).
-Once you top it with caramel, then melted milk chocolate on top of that, and let those layers set up… let’s just say it’ll be hard to have just one!
+Once you top it with caramel, then melted milk chocolate… let’s just say it’ll be hard to have just one!

 I will warn you, these homemade Twix cookies take a little patience and commitment.
-They’re definitely not hard to make by any means, but there are several steps and lots of chill time in the refrigerator is required.
+They’re definitely not hard to make by any means, but there are several steps and lots of chill time is required.

 But I also take a few shortcuts to make it easier, like using canned dulce de leche for the caramel layer.
 I opted to use dulce de leche because it doesn’t contain corn syrup, unlike a lot of store-bought caramels.